-6. (a) Name two people who are greatly admired.
-Why is it dangerous to admire them?

-(b) What type of aspiration injures no one?

-7. (a) What is the ambition of a pure man of science?

-. , -

-(b) What do the non-scientists who utilize new scientific knowledge lack?

-(c) What does science give?

-How do the scientists want it to be used?

-Is it always used in that way?

-8. Why is a scientist sometimes afraid of making a great scientific discovery?

-9. Wha t is the greatest danger of thermonuclear warfare?

-~ ~ ~

-•••••
+(a) Name two people who are greatly admired.
+Why is it dangerous admire them? (b) What type of aspiration injures no one ? (a) What is the ambition of a pure man of science ? (b) What do the non-scientists who utilize new scientific knowledge lac (c) What does science give ? (d) How do the scientists want it to be used? (e) Is it always used in that way?
+Why is a scientist sometimes afraid of making a great scientific discover What is the greatest danger of thermonuclear warfare ?

-- (a) Match words of List A with words of similar meaning given in List B. - A perish environment obvious spendthrift utilize accumulate
+(a) Match words of List A with words of similar meaning given in List B.

+A B

+perish surroundings

+environment apparent

+obvious use

+spendthrift extravagant

-B surroundings apparent use extravagant store die
+utilize store accumulate die

-- (b) Now use suitable words from List A in the blanks below : - 1.
-It is so hot that the green vegetables in the shop will \\\\\ by evening. - 2.
-The patient is looking active.
-It is \\\\\ he has got rid of his stomach infection. - 3.
-The young boy spent money recklessly, so his father reprimanded him on his being a \\\\\\. - 4.
-To overcome drought conditions, Government will \\\\\ all water resources. - 5.
-Even if you \\\\\\ a lot of money, it is not necessary that will be happy. - 6.
-Pollution of the \\\\\\ is hazardous for health.
+(b) Now use suitable words from List A in the blanks below:

+1. It is so hot that the green vegetables in the shop willby evening.

+2. The patient is looking active.
+It ishe has got rid of his stomach infection.

+3. The young boy spent money recklessly, so his father reprimanded him on his being a

+4. To overcome drought conditions, Government willall water resources.

+5. Even if youa lot of money, it is not necessary that you will be

+happy.

+6. Pollution of theis hazardous for health.

+19 .3 GRAMMAR AND USAGE

-The Passive Voice
+- Th e Passive Voice

-Look at the following examples of the 'passive voice' taken from the reading passage (Section 19.1.1).
+Lo ok at the following examples of the 'passive voice' taken from the reading

-- with the simple present and the simple past tenses (am/is/are/was/were + past participle) Energy accumulated as fast as it was used.
-If scientific skill is allowed free scope, ..... with the present continuous tense - With the present continuous tense (is/are + being + past participle) change that are being wrought ..... - 3. with the present perfect tense (has + been + past participle) ..... beyond what has so far been realised.
+pas ssage (Section 19.1.1).

+1.

+(am/is/are/was/were + past participle)

+Energy accumulated as fast as it was used.

+If scientific skill is allowed free scope,

+2. with the present continuous tense

+(is/are + being + past participle)

+3. change that are being wrought with the present perfect tense

+٥. (has + been + past participle)

+DEVONO What his so far heen reunsen beyond what has so far been realised.
 This subject has been much discussed.
-The great conqueror has been admired. - 4. with the future (will + be + past participle) The answer will be known some day.
-The human race will be exterminated.
+This subject has been much discussed.
+4. 4.
+This subject has been much discussed.
+The great conqueror has been admired. with the future tense 4.
+This subject has been much discussed.
+The great conqueror has been admired.

-5. with modal verbs(can/must + be + past participle)Food production can be increased.
+5. with modal verbs

+(can/must + be + past participle)

+Food production can be increased.